Bankruptcy: Means Test

 Depending on your personal situation, you may not even need to do the means test.

-And, if you are required to do the means test now, there may be changes that you can make or things that are happening in your life that might mean that you won’t have to do the means test if you wait a month or two before you file.
+You can make some changes that can help.
+Or, events in your life could change the outcome, so you won’t have to do the means test, if only you wait a month or two before you file.

 In other cases, if you have to do the means test, there are changes that you can make that will allow you to pass the means test.

-Finally, in situations where you have to do the means test and you cannot file a Chapter 7, there are things that you can do a Chapter 13 that will result in very little, if any, additional money being paid to your unsecured creditors.
+Finally, in situations where you have to do the means test and you cannot file a Chapter 7, there are things that you can do a Chapter 13.
+Properly prepared, your case will pay very little, if any, additional money to your unsecured creditors.

 And, we often replace cars that are eating us up with costly repairs to keep them running, and really do need to be replaced.